ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/003-using-overlays.md

 ---
 ## What are Overlays?

 Overlays are styled text and images in your broadcast.
-You can access Overlays by clicking the {% inlineicon Overlays 65 graybutton %}Overlays Menu Button{% endinlineicon %} in the upper right corner of the Main Window, or through the Overlays menu at the very top of your display.
+You can access Overlays by clicking the {% inlineicon overlays 65 graybutton %}Overlays Menu Button{% endinlineicon %} in the upper right corner of the Main Window, or through the Overlays menu at the very top of your display.
 There are four types of Overlays:

 ## Text Overlays

 Almost any need for text on the screen can be addressed with Text Overlays.
 There are 5 ways you can display a Text Overlay:

-* Select <samp>New Text Overlay</samp> in the {% inlineicon Overlays 65 graybutton %}Overlays{% endinlineicon %} pull-down button in the Main Window
+* Select <samp>New Text Overlay</samp> in the {% inlineicon overlays 65 graybutton %}Overlays{% endinlineicon %} pull-down button in the Main Window
 * Select <samp>New Text Overlay</samp> in the <samp>Overlays</samp> menu at the top of your display
 * Click the {% inlineicon addtext 20 inverted %}Add Text Overlay Button{% endinlineicon %} button at the bottom the Overlays Window,
 * Type <kbd>⌘</kbd><kbd>N</kbd>.